What is gestational diabetes?

 The American Diabetes Association also recommends that you be tested for type 2 diabetes if you have risk factors for this condition.
 This testing should be done at your first prenatal visit.

-Screening is done by these tests:
+Screening is done by the following tests.

 If you are diagnosed with gestational diabetes, you should get tested for diabetes 4 to 12 weeks after your baby is born.
 You should also get this screening at least every three years for the rest of your life.